webix-hub/docs/data/api/refs/ui.segmented.md

 - api/link/ui.segmented_name_config.md - name of the control
 - api/link/ui.segmented_on_config.md - allows attaching custom handlers to inner events of the component
 - api/ui.segmented_optionwidth_config.md - sets the width of each view's option
-- api/ui.segmented_options_config.md - defines data items of the drop-down list
+- api/ui.segmented_options_config.md - defines segments of the segmented button
 - api/link/ui.segmented_popup_config.md - allows to attach pop-up menu to the button
 - api/link/ui.segmented_relatedaction_config.md - action to call when value of cell changes
 - api/link/ui.segmented_relatedview_config.md - id of view, that will be affected by relatedAction operation